6 Best Neighborhoods in Seattle to Move To

 If you choose to relocate to Queen Anne District, get ready to walk around some steep streets.
 Situated on the 456-foothill, this uptown retreat promises its residents a magnificent view of the skyline and Mount Rainier.
-It is also home to some of the city’s most popular landmarks, such as the Pacific Science Center, Space Needle, Museum of Pop Culture, the Key Arena and many others.
+It is also home to some of the city’s most popular landmarks, such as the Pacific Science Center, Space Needle, Museum of Pop Culture, the Key Arena, and many others.

 It is not only the magnificent view that attracts crowds to this place, but Queen Anne District also has really low crime rates, which is especially appealing for young families with children.
 AreaVibes statistics show that overall crime rates here are 7% lower than the national average.
-If the question of how safe is your neighborhood is at the top of your priority list when picking your next home, you should definitely consider this area in the central part of town.
+If the question of how safe is your neighborhood is at the top of your priority list when picking your next home, you should definitely consider this area in the central part of town when house-hunting.

 Choose the Right Neighborhood: North, West, East or Lower Queen Anne